* The next round of applications open in the Fall of 2021*

 The Alice Barton Scholarship Program works to empower survivors of domestic violence through education and job training.
 Economic abuse is a common and effective tactic batterers use to control their victims.
 Financial barriers persist even after a victim successfully leaves her abuser.
-By enabling victims to gain new knowledge and skills, the Alice Barton Scholarship Program helps victims increase their self-confidence, find better employment, and achieve economic independence.
+By enabling victims to gain new knowledge and skills, the Alice Barton Scholarship Program helps victims increase their self-confidence, find better employment and achieve economic independence.

-Alice Barton Scholarship Program achieves this mission through annual scholarships to individual survivors of domestic violence.
+The Alice Barton Scholarship Program achieves this mission through annual scholarships of $2,000 to individual survivors of domestic violence.
 The money may be used to pay tuition, books, and fees for classes, and a portion may be used to pay other expenses which support the survivor’s education and job training efforts, such as child care or transportation.

 Scholarships will ONLY be awarded to survivors who reside in Iowa or are attending an Iowa-accredited educational platform.